nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_METHODS_SPREAD.md

 > **Randall:** "Ok this is good, but those numbers listed there aren't helpful unless I know what they mean.
 Like, is that the horsepower, engine size, and wheel base?
 Can you fix that?"

 Of course you can!
-It's time for you to list all of the properties that are on each object at the top of the page so that Randall knows which properties are on each of the object.
+It's time for you to list all of the properties  at the top of the page so that Randall knows the labels for all of the values on each of the objects.

 ![car properties](./images/carlot-properties.png)